 Selecting the right Date Ranges is imperative to ensure this Databoard is going to be valuable for the end user.
 We recommend adding 4-5 Date Ranges per Datablock, if possible.

-- How many different Visualization Types are used on the Databoard?
+- How many different Visualization Types are used on your Databoard?

-- We'd recommend including a variety of Visualization Types.
-As a general rule, aim for 3 different types.
+We recommend including a variety of Visualization Types on your Databoards.
+As a general rule, aim for a minimum of 3 different visualizations.

 - Are all of the Date Ranges you’d expect to see in the Master Date Range Switcher showing up?

-- Is this Databoard optimized for Mobile use?
+- Is your Databoard optimized for Mobile use?

-- To optimize for Mobile, the most important Datablocks should be at the top in the Mobile view.
+To optimize for Mobile, your most important Datablocks should be at the top in the Mobile view.

-- Does the size and spacing of Datablocks on the Databoard follow our general guidelines?
+- Does the size and spacing of Datablocks on the Databoard follow these general guidelines?

 - The only Visualization Type that should be 1x1 is a Number Block